-The results of this effort are captured in this Plan.
-A significant change in the 2010 document is that the response elements can be accessed in one location Annex A Drought Response Plan.
+A significant change in the 2010 document was that the response elements can be accessed in one location, Annex A Drought Response Plan.
 This was done so that these elements could be referenced individually when a drought occurs.
-The Plan outline mirrors that of the FEMA standard mitigation plan update review crosswalk, as well as that of the Colorado Flood Hazard Mitigation Plan for consistency with DMA 2000 planning requirements.
-The remainder of this section details the planning process used to develop this Plan, with an emphasis on the 2010 revision process.
+The Plan outline mirrors that of the FEMA standard mitigation plan update review crosswalk for consistency with DMA 2000 planning requirements.